 |Up to three Co-opted Members||One year, eligible to be renewed annually for up to three years|

-The Chief Executive and members of the Executive Board attend Council meetings.
+The Chief Executive, Managing Director of IOP Publishing and members of the Executive Board attend Council meetings.
 Other members of staff may be invited to attend.

 |Honorary Secretary||Professor Stuart Palmer||2009||2017|